ombhokare29/basic-python/README.md

 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ... engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... insta id :- ombhokare.29  ... gamil id :- ombhokare29@gmail.com
+- 📫 How to reach me ... insta id :- ombhokare.29  ... gmail id :- ombhokare29@gmail.com

 <!---
 ombhokare29/ombhokare29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.